-Fortified sites can be transformed into cultural hubs, parks or event spaces, in a way that respects its nature and values.
+cities need to be turned into opportunities for today's development needs.
+Remedying to the empty fortification sites of today, offers the connection that is most important for the revival and transformation of cities and regions.
+Fortified sites can be transformed into cultural hubs, parks or event spaces, in a way that respects its ecological values.
 They can also host activities that are less welcomed in urban areas, e.g. concerts, festivals and outdoor activities.
 High and long continuous walls, deep canals make fortified heritage an excellent location for outdoor adventure, as well as for artistic purposes and all other public cultural, economic and sports events.
+They can help fighting sedentary life styles and enhance physical activity.
 They offer the green spaces that connect different parts of cities and regions and built bridges for economic and social development.
 Creativity and history enter into an exciting alliance.

-→ EFFORTS therefore proposes to continue to support European sites, cities and regions in their spatial cultural development around fortification sites.
-EFFORTS therefore proposes a European EFFORTS Prize on Smart and Connected Fortifications.
+EFFORTS therefore proposes to continue to support European sites, cities and regions in their spatial cultural development around fortification sites and defence lines.
+EFFORTS therefore proposes a European EFFORTS Award on Smart and Connected Fortifications.